irwin-deng/nlp-estimation/self-training ensembles/results/cifar10/README.md

 The CIFAR-10 dataset contains 40,000 train examples and 10,000 test examples.
 The CIFAR-10-C dataset contains 19 different corruptions of the test dataset.
 For each category of corruption, we will use the 10,000 examples with a corruption level of 5.

 In each of the experiments below, the labeled dataset consisting of the 40,000 CIFAR-10 train examples is split 80-20 into a train and validation set.
-The test dataset contains the full 10,000 examples from a a CIFAR-10-C corruption category.
+The unlabeled dataset contains the full 10,000 examples from a a CIFAR-10-C corruption category.

 - Baseline: The random-initialization algorithm proposed in [this paper](https://arxiv.org/pdf/2106.15728.pdf)
 - Accuracy-weighted: Ensemble models are weighted by accuracy on the labeled validation set